 In order to reduce the Corporation's credit risk on accounts receivable, the Corporation has a stringent process validating the ability of the borrower to fund such commitment fees and other fees under the loan commitment.
-Mortgage applications undergo a comprehensive due diligence process adhering to the restrictions and eligibility under the Corporation's policies.
+Mortgage applications undergo a comprehensive due diligence process adhering to the restrictions and eligibility under the Corporation's policies, b) Risk management - Cont'd.